Work with us!

 - Sense of humor.

 Interns receive an hourly wage and public transportation reimbursement.
-To apply for the F2F intern position, please submit a cover letter, resume, and three references to email@example.com.
-The application deadline is June 2, 2017, but we hope to fill the position as soon as possible and interviews will be conducted on a rolling basis.
+To apply for the F2F intern position, please submit a cover letter, resume, and three references to firstname.lastname@example.org.
+The application deadline is August 18, 2017, but we will be conducting interviews on a rolling basis.

 VEGA is a nonprofit 501 (c) (3) organization based in Washington, DC.
 The mandate of VEGA is to implement sustainable economic growth programs in developing countries in key areas such as private sector development, financial services, agribusiness development and opportunities for rural and urban poor.
 To learn more about VEGA, please visit www.vegaalliance.org, and to learn more about Farmer-to-Farmer please visit www.farmer-to-farmer.org.